jwulf/electron-3-socket-bug/README.md

 # Electron 3 Socket Bug Reproducer

+This is a reproducer for [ELECTRON-14915](https://github.com/electron/electron/issues/14915).

 The call to [`net.Socket.setTimeout(0)`](https://nodejs.org/api/net.html#net_socket_settimeout_timeout_callback) does not clear the socket timeout as expected in the Electron 3 renderer.

 It works as expected in the main process.

+The issue seems to be with line 418 of Node's [net.js](https://github.com/nodejs/node/blob/8c70b2084ce5f76ea1e3b3c4ccdeee4483fe338b/lib/net.js#L418), which has no effect in the renderer.

 ## To Run